markwest1972/CNN-Example-Google-Colaboratory/README.md

 # Opening the Notebook in Google Colab

-Open the Notebook in Google Colab by using the following link: https://colab.research.google.com/github/markwest1972/CNN-Example-Google-Colaboratory/blob/master/CNN_Fashion_MNIST_Example.ipynb.
+Open the Notebook in Google Colab by clicking this link: https://colab.research.google.com/github/markwest1972/CNN-Example-Google-Colaboratory/blob/master/CNN_Fashion_MNIST_Example.ipynb.

-Note that the Notebook is then opened in playground mode, so feel free to change things around.
+The Notebook will be opened in playground mode, so feel free to change things around and have fun!

+# Viewing the Notebook in GitHub

+Occasionally GitHub struggles with rendering Jupyter Notebooks.
+This is an intermittent problem on GitHubs side.
+If this occurs, just open the Notebook in Google Colab as explained above.